plone/guillotina/docs/source/contrib/email_validation.md

         ...
 ```

-Once the mail is sent and the user clicks on the link frontend can:
+Once the mail is sent and the user clicks on the link the frontend can:

 - ask for the needed schema at `CONTAINER/@validate_schema/TOKEN`
 - render the JSON Schema to ask required extra information to the user